mryap/fierce-robin/src/pages/posts/challenges-facing-marketer.md

 ### Hire Me

-People don't do business with you immediately - a fact I always keep that in mind.
-For the time being while you mull over your next best course of action, how about checking my website first at https://www.testandoptimize.com/blog/
+People don't do [business with you immediately](https://www.testandoptimize.com/posts/Analytics-Retargeting-increase-conversions/) - a fact I always keep that in mind.
+While you mull over your next best course of action, how about checking my website first at https://www.testandoptimize.com/blog/

 Thank You